An operational continuum limit of quantum combs

 In the same way that the time-honoured

 isomorphism allows us to freely move between operators and states in the finite-dimensional setting, so too can we apply this to the cPT setting.
 Our cPT representation $\cPT$ is by construction already a vectorised Choi representation.
-To undo the vectorisation and obtain the Choi state, we apply the isometry
+To undo the vectorisation and obtain the Choi operator, we apply the isometry

 where $\mu, \mu' \in [d_{\rm S}^2 - 1]$.
-Here, $\mathcal{V}$ maps states in a bosonic theory with $d_{\rm S}^4 - 1$ particles to operators on a bosonic theory with $d_{\rm S}^2 - 1$ particles and it is an isometry with respect to the Hilbert-Schmidt inner product on the operator space.
-The fields $\phi_\mu^{(\dag)}$ acting from the right (left) now represent the transformations $P_\mu$ ($P_{\mu'}$) on the backward (forwards) part of the system Liouville space.
-With this in mind, the Choi state representation $\cPTchoi$ of a continuous process tensor $\cPT$ is simply given by
+Here, $\mathcal{V}$ maps vectors in a bosonic theory with $d_{\rm S}^4 - 1$ particles to operators on a bosonic theory with $d_{\rm S}^2 - 1$ particles and it is an isometry with respect to the Hilbert-Schmidt inner product on the operator space.
+The fields $\phi_\mu^{(\dag)}$ acting from the right (left) now represent the transformations $P_\mu^*$ ($P_{\mu}$) on the backwards (forwards) part of the system Liouville space.
+With this in mind, the Choi operator representation $\cPTchoi$ (in the Pauli, rather than standard, basis) of a continuous process tensor $\cPT$ is simply given by

-Note that this is not quite the standard ``operator acting on a maximally entangled state'' Choi state basis, but carries all the same convenient properties.

-With this in mind, we will write the Choi state of a cPT defined with drift operator $\gen$.
-It is easiest to see the appropriate left and right action when the dynamics is pure, and so we shall first dilate.
-Recall from~\cref{eq:lind-dil} that a Stinespring isometry $\mathbb{V}_T$ exists from which we can expand the auxiliary space from $\mathcal{H}_{\rm SE}$ to $\mathcal{H}_{\rm SE}\otimes \Gamma_T^{\rm noise}$.
-We extend this one step further to define $V'_T$ which acts on this expanded system-environment \emph{Hilbert} spaces \emph{and} the process tensor Fock space $\Gamma_T^{(d_{\rm S}^2-1)}$-- as